Title: | Using CF-Compliant Calendars with Climate Projection Data |

 If |

-The factor will respect the calendar of the datum that the time series is
+The factor will respect the calendar that the time series is built on.
+For

-the calendar is no longer relevant (because calendars impacts days, not
+is no longer relevant (because calendars impacts days, not dekads, months,

 instance.
 While typical CF-compliant data sources use ordered time series